sreyas23/Product-Sales-Analysis/README.md

 ## Project Description
-This project analyzes a six‑week pilot of three sales strategies—Email, Call, and Email+Call—for a new office stationery line.
-It covers data validation and cleaning, exploratory visualizations, and the creation of an efficiency metric (Revenue per Team‑Hour), culminating in recommendations to boost revenue while minimizing team effort.
+I analyzed customer response to three sales strategies—Email, Call, and Email+Call—over a six‑week pilot for a new stationery product line.
+It validates and explores data, defines an efficiency metric, and delivers recommendations to maximize revenue and optimize team effort.

 ## Business Context
 Pens & Printers, founded in 1984, supplies high‑quality office products to enterprises.
 In response to evolving buying habits, the team tested three outreach methods over a six‑week pilot: